aryaarun12/Ray-Video-calling-app/README.md

 # Ray-Video-calling-app
-This is a simple android based video calling app using jitsi SDK
+This is a simple android based video calling app using jitsi SDK.
+(Simulated using Andriod studio)

 + It has a firebase authentication setup